Autodesk/molecular-design-toolkit/CONTRIBUTING.md

 ## Submission Guidelines

-### Project Roles
+### Maintainers
-Folks with deep, official involvement the project are listed here.
-If you have any questions - these are the people to talk to!
-This is also the core group that reviews submissions and suggestions.
+Maintainers are responsible for responding to pull requests and issues, as well as guiding the direction of the project.

 Aaron Virshup - Lead developer and maintainer<br>
-Dion Amago - Contributor<br>
+Dion Amago - Maintainer<br>
-Malte Tinnus - Contributor
+Malte Tinnus - Maintainer

+If you've established yourself as impactful contributors for the project, and are willing take on the extra work, we'd love to have your help maintaining it!
+Email the maintainers list at `moldesign_maintainers@autodesk.com` for details.

 ### Timing